Frequently Asked Questions

 • A Baker’s Cyst is a type of Bursitis found behind or about the knee joint and is categorised as a soft tissue injury and is the condition which results when the bursa sac in this area becomes inflamed.
 This could happen because of a variety of reasons like; a repetitive injury, a sudden impact injury, sporting injury or as a result of an underlying inflammatory condition.

-• Primary treatment of Soft tissue injuries (STIs) are based mostly on the rules of R.I.C.E (rest, ice, compression, and elevation) and Avoid H.A.R.M (Heat, Alcohol, Reinjury.
-These are stated to be most critical in the 48-72 hours following the injury (1).
+• Primary treatment of soft tissue injuries are based mostly on the rules of R.I.C.E (rest, ice, compression, and elevation) and Avoid H.A.R.M (Heat, Alcohol, Reinjury.
+These are stated to be most critical in the 48-72 hours following the injury1.

-STIs frequently result in bleeding and tissue damage followed by an inflammatory phase that is a necessary part of the tissue repair (2).
-Though the inflammatory process is a very important component of healing, when it continues for too long a period it may cause further swelling and this could then be negative to the process of healing (2).
+Soft tissue injuries frequently result in bleeding and tissue damage followed by an inflammatory phase that is a necessary part of the tissue repair2.
+Though the inflammatory process is a very important component of healing, when it continues for too long a period it may cause further swelling and this could then be negative to the process of healing2.
 The aim of R.I.C.E is to reduce the amount bleeding and leakage of inflammatory mediators into the affected tissue to minimise the amount of swelling and associated pain and discomfort.

 If swelling is minimised early, this will help the injury to resolve quicker and should also result in a reduction of pain.

-Immediately following a STI a release of prostaglandins and histamines will occur within the injured area and damaged capillaries will leak cellular waste (water, dissolved electrolytes and proteins) into the encompassing tissue (2).
+Immediately following a soft tissue injuries a release of prostaglandins and histamines will occur within the injured area and damaged capillaries will leak cellular waste (water, dissolved electrolytes and proteins) into the encompassing tissue2.
 White blood cells are then recruited into the region to get rid of damaged tissue.
 As soon as the process starts, fluid accumulates in the intercellular space causing oedematous swelling.
 A decrease in swelling is frequently associated with a decrease in pain and discomfort.
 This could be a result from the reduction in pressure and/or a decrease in pain mediators in the associated tissue.

 In such circumstances as mentioned above, the utilisations of NSAIDs or steroids are commonly advised to reduce and control the level of inflammation, swelling and associated pain.
 Unfortunately not all people respond well to treatment with these classes of medicines.
 Additionally, there are contraindications and risks connected to each of these classes of medicines.